Quick answer

 What insurance do I need?
 General liability insurance is strongly recommended.
 It covers claims related to bodily injury, property damage, and professional errors.
 Some policies also cover product liability for ink reactions.

 Can an apprentice tattoo clients in Pennsylvania?
-An apprentice can work under the supervision of a licensed practitioner.
-But the apprentice must also hold their own practitioner license and current bloodborne pathogen certification.
-Supervision doesn’t waive the licensing requirement.
+An apprentice can work under the supervision of an experienced practitioner.
+Where your local health department permits artists individually, the apprentice still needs their own permit and current bloodborne pathogen certification.
+Supervision doesn’t waive a local permit requirement.

 The Bottom Line